 - 1. Eligible under Chapter 388-823 WAC; and - 2.
-Authorized by DDA to receive residential services under chapter 388-101D WAC.
+Authorized by DDA to receive residential services under Chapters 388-101 and 388-101D WAC.

-Contract means a an executed agreement between DDA and a provider for certified community residential services under Chapters 388-101 and 388-101D WAC.
+Contract means a contract between DDA and a service provider for certified community residential services under Chapters 388-101 and 388-101D WAC.

-Cost report means the documentation of expenses that are ordinary, necessary, and related to the provision of client support, training, and other activities under Chapters 388-101 and 388-101D WAC, and a provider's DDA contract.
+Cost report means the documentation of expenses that are ordinary, necessary, and related to the provision of client support, training, and other activities under Chapters 388-101 and 388-101 WAC, and a service provider's DDA contract.